ukk1/ITKST53/Lab1.md

 --------

 There is also a local file inclusion vulnerability, which allows us to read files from the zoobar web directory.
-This vulnerability allows us to go through the source code of the python scripts from the server.
-The vulnerability does not allow us to read files outside of the zoobar directory.
-Using a technique, known as path traversal where we would walk down the directory path using ../../ characters is prevented.
+This vulnerability allows us to go through the source code of the python scripts from the server or other sensitive files, such as passwd.
+This vulnerability presents a clear security risk since it exposes sensitive configuration files and source code to users.

 The web server should have some sort of Access Control List (ACL) in place that checks and validates if users have access or permissions to run specific files in the environment.